 Fr = Qr / 2

-(Assuming load is centered between two bearings)
+(Assuming the load is centered between the two bearings)

-Pure Axial Load Fa
+1.2 Pure Axial Load

 Axial Load - Alternating